How to Sign Document in Word

 Method 4: Using a Digital Certificate

-Word offers the option to sign documents using a digital certificate to ensure heightened security and legitimacy.
+Word offers the option to sign documents using a digital certificate for heightened security and legitimacy.
 This method is beneficial for legal and susceptible documents.

 Step 1: Obtain a Digital Certificate